How to become a CTO: The training and degree programs you'll need

 General management abilities are also vital for positive outcomes.
 CTOs must build and implement technological policies, which requires strong abilities related to delegation, organizing teams, process development and much more.
 If a particularly complex problem or major opportunity arises related to a CTO’s areas of responsibility, it’s often up to that executive to address it.
 This means an ability to think and act quickly yet carefully is also especially valuable.

-Most CTOs need a strong background in areas like coding, IT management and research and development for new technology.
+Most CTOs need a strong background in areas such as coding, IT management and research and development for new technology.
 Security may also be a part of a CTO’s responsibilities, requiring the ability to understand, implement and assess both threats and solutions.

 While much of the day-to-day work of managing and maintaining technology will fall to other staff members, CTOs play key roles in implementations, exploring opportunities related to technology, addressing time-sensitive technological issues and more.
 The ability to not only navigate and contribute to these processes on the technical level, but lead them as well, is crucial.